ilgrad/pylearn-epac/README.md

-* Run epac tree in parallel on local multi-core machine or even on HPC using [soma-workflow](https://pypi.python.org/pypi/soma-workflow "soma-workflow").
+* Run epac tree in parallel on local multi-core machine or even on DRM system using [soma-workflow](https://pypi.python.org/pypi/soma-workflow "soma-workflow").

 ```python